calabozo/calabozo.github.com/tools/r/manageR.md

 * any(x<0): to see if any of the elements of x are less than zero
 * all(x>0): to see if any of the elements of x are greater than zero
 * which.min
+* attach(df)/detach(df): Attaches to a dataframe.
+You do not longer need to access individual columns.
+* Hmisc::describe(df) : Better summary description
+* split(x,f): ‘split’ divides the data in the vector ‘x’ into the groups defined by ‘f’.
+* dummies package: Split factor in several boolean columns

 ## Working with strings